There are three sizes - Small, Midsize and Large.

 Costa cruise line offer from December to April, when Costa Atlantica and Costa Victoria are based in Fort Lauderdale, cruises on both ships can be combined with a stay in Florida.
 Costa offers a choice of four hotels, three in Fort Lauderdale, and one in Orlando which is situated very close to Walt Disney World Resort.

 The Walt Disney Travel Company offers the new 9-night cruise on board the Disney Magic or Disney Wonder, combined with two nights at Walt Disney World Resort.
 They also operate a seven-night package including three/four nights at sea and three/four nights on land.
 Many other operators offer other cruise and stay options with Disney Cruise Line.
-Cruises feature outstanding Disney differences at every point and combine visits to Nassau and Disney's private Caribbean island: Castaway Cay.
+Cruises feature outstanding Disney differences at every point and combine visits to Nassau and Disney's private Caribbean island: Castaway Cay as well as other tailor made options.

 P&O Cruises offers a variety of twelve itineraries, six each on Arcadia and Oriana, encompassing ports in France, Spain, Italy, Greece, Turkey, Portugal, Sicily and Corsica.
 An ideal introduction to cruising, Cruise-and-Stay's vary from seven to nine-days and include a one or two-night hotel stay in Athens, Florence or Rome.